 “I think when you look at the energy of the team, the air is a lot cleaner right now for us.
 You can see that with the way we’re playing on the road and at home.”

-“I think we’re just playing the right way, playing defense, playing with pace, and that’s getting into better starts,” said Doncic, who finished with 26 points, five rebounds, five assists and three steals.
+“I think we’re just playing the right way, playing defense, playing with pace, and that’s getting into better starts,” said Dončić, who finished with 26 points, five rebounds, five assists and three steals.
 “We know we can do it, and we just got to keep it going.”

-Klay Thompson shook over that dismal 1-of-11 shooting night he had Sunday against Oklahoma City by scoring 19 points and burying 5-of-9 three-pointers.
+Klay Thompson shook off that dismal 1-of-11 shooting night he had Sunday against Oklahoma City by scoring 19 points and burying 5-of-9 three-pointers.
 It was 10 points by Thompson that earned the Mavs a comfortable 25-11 lead with 5:25 remaining in the first quarter.

 “But now in my 12th season, it’s easier to rebound and get in the gym and think highly of yourself, because the proof is in the pudding.
 I am a perfectionist.
 I want to be an efficient player, but at the end of the day if I give everything I have, I can live with the results.”